connorskees/connorskees.github.io/content/merge-tree.md

 +++
-title = "MergeTree — A Data Structure for Real-time Collaborative Text Editing"
+title = "Merge-Tree — A Data Structure for Real-time Collaborative Text Editing"
 +++

 Merge-tree is a distributed, low-latency B+ tree used to implement real-time collaborative editing of sequences, strings, and matrices.